 - Tape Measure

-- Tailors Chalk (optional)
+- Tailor’s Chalk (optional)

 - Sewing Machine (optional depending on your goals-this one is pretty affordable)

 Some of the projects you can do by hand – via needle and thread – while others require a sewing machine to complete in a timely manner.

-Repair a Fray or Tear
+1. Repair a Fray or Tear

-You can get more life out of you clothing if you can do simple mending.
+You can get more life out of your clothing if you can do simple mending.
 I know I have busted through the sleeve with my elbow while working outside.
 Instead of scrapping an otherwise good working shirt, I can pull out the sewing kit and repair the sleeve.